Berkshire Hathaway Inc

 ISSUES

-A US-based conglomerate holding company and investment firm.
+A US-based holding company and investment firm.
 Its subsidiary Shaw Industries uses prison labor.
-Other subsidiaries provide equipment, utilities, and uniforms to prisons and jails.
+Other subsidiaries provide equipment, utilities, and uniforms to prison and jail authorities.

-Shaw Industries also violated Canadian trade laws by shipping its prison-made products to Canada.
-In 2012, after 15 years of selling Anderson Hardwood Floors' prison-made flooring in Canada, and five years after Berkshire Hathaway acquired Anderson, the company stated that it only "recently learned that [its] importing into Canada of goods that are manufactured utilizing prison labor is prohibited by Canadian law."
+Shaw Industries violated Canadian trade laws by shipping its prison-made products to Canada.
+In 2012, after 15 years of selling Anderson Hardwood Floors’ prison-made flooring in Canada, and five years after Berkshire Hathaway acquired Anderson, the company stated that it only “recently learned that [its] importing into Canada of goods that are manufactured utilizing prison labor is prohibited by Canadian law.”
 Shaw Industries may have also violated U.S. law by not clearly labeling the products it exported as made in prisons.
-The company did not respond to allegations that it violated U.S. law, but stopped "all shipments of product with any [Anderson Harwood Prison Industries Program] content into Canada."
+The company did not respond to allegations that it violated U.S. law but stopped “all shipments of product with any [Anderson Hardwood Prison Industries Program] content into Canada.”

 Unless specified otherwise, the information in this page is valid as of